ngocdh236/restaurants-search-endpoint/README.md

 ## Testing

+1. Make sure the virtual environment is running

-1. Go to folder 'app' in the project directory
+2. Go to folder 'app' in the project directory

-2. Run tests:
+3. Run tests:

    `pytest`